crodier/software-blog/_posts/2025-02-23-on-leadership.md

 Unless absolutely necessary, do not challenge the status-quo.
 If you do need to challenge it, do it in the following manner.
-1) Privately
+1. Privately
-2) Documented value, documented approach
+2. Documented value, documented approach
-3) Tested completely
+1. Tested completely
-4) Fully scoped cost wise
+2. Fully scoped cost wise
-3) Peer reviewed privately
+3. Peer reviewed privately
-4) Reviewed with every senior principal privately - and ready to discard
+4. Reviewed with every senior principal privately
+   5. (and ready to discard your work, when you realize why things were done a certain way.)

 When you challenge the status quo, you may be adding tremendous value.
 It may be in some way you know about from your experience, and people may not see it.
-You may also be wrong, either in that your approach does not work, or better, is that it is not a priority, or cost effective use of programmer resources.
+You may also be wrong, either in that your approach does not work, or better, is that it is not a priority, or cost-effective use of programmer resources.
 Finally, it may have risks to change, or risks to churn or burnout for the team to handle it.
 There is very little reason to challenge the status-quo, if things are working.
 Usually, there are opportunities to make money which